sgmurphy/wordpress-plugins/easy-digital-downloads/readme.txt

 8. Checkout - Default Theme

 == Changelog ==
+= 3.2.7.1 =
+* Reports: Fixed issue with loading downloads reports.

 = 3.2.7 =
-* Admin: Improved validation of saving some store settings.
+* Admin: Improved validation of saving some settings.
 * API: Improved API Key management for admins, including showing the last time a key was used.
 * Customers: Prevent updating a customer to have no email address.
 * Downloads: Improved the consistency of the results of setting and getting a price option name.